mocar27/MIMUW/II semester/oop/Matrices/README.md

 ## Description

-This is one of two bigger projects I was told to do as a part of Object Oriented Programming course.
+This is one of two bigger projects I was told to do as a part of Object-oriented programming course.

 The program can perform matrix operations such as adding, subtraction, multiplying, division